- Home

 Don’t wait until the last moment to decide what your goals are going to be, or you might not have everything you need to get started.

-For example, if you want to introduce more exercise into your life, consider whether you have any activewear.
+For example, if you want to start doing more exercise, consider whether you have any activewear.
 Or, if you plan on walking more, you’ll need comfortable walking shoes – especially if you want your new habit to stick.

 Make your resolutions worthwhile

-Rather than writing a quick list of goals (which many of us forget about soon after we’ve written it), why not give plenty of thought to your resolutions?
+Rather than writing a quick list of goals (which many of us forget about soon after), aim to give plenty of thought to your resolutions.
 Ask yourself what you want to achieve, and how that achievement will add meaning and value to your life.

 You could arrange your resolutions on a vision board, which you can look at daily for inspiration.